Why Web Hosting Is Needed

 - Secure web hosting from servers that are up to standard and monitored correctly (in a Tier III or IV data center)

-- Backup and disaster recovery options
+- Backup and disaster recovery solutions

 - Infrastructure that ensures the website is scaled properly and does not experience any slowdowns with increased traffic